 - Learn about eating disorders and co-occurring substance abuse, paying particular attention to the symptoms of the specific eating disorder that your loved one is suffering from and the medication that you believe she is abusing.
 Educating yourself on the signs, symptoms, and effects of these conditions can help you not only prepare for confronting your loved one with your concerns, but also in knowing what kind of help she may need.

-- While it is beneficial to have your loved one included in the process of researching treatment centers that may be equipped to meet her needs, it is also beneficial to do some research on your own before discussing your concerns with your loved one.
+- While it is beneficial to have your loved one included in the process of researching rehab centers that may be equipped to meet her needs, it is also beneficial to do some research on your own before discussing your concerns with your loved one.
 In doing so, you can gain an understanding of the different types of treatment that have proven to be most effective, while also demonstrating your support to your loved one by showing that you have already taken steps towards assisting her in getting the help she needs.

 - Spend time engaging your loved one in open, honest, and compassionate conversations wherein you share your concerns with her, yet also provide her with a forum for expressing her own fears and concerns.
 It is important to recognize that this conversation may be an intimidating one; one that your loved one does not initially respond well to.
 It is possible that she will become defensive and possibly angry.
 Anticipating this reaction can prepare you to respond in a calm, patient, and nonjudgmental manner.
 Do not engage your loved one in an argument, and refrain from making threats or setting ultimatums.
 Recognize that coming to terms with the fact that a problem exists and that help is needed can take some time.
 The best thing you can do is to be patient and quietly reassuring as your loved one processes the information you present to her.

-- Once your loved one becomes open to the idea of receiving treatment, show her the research you have compiled regarding potential treatment centers.
+- Once your loved one becomes open to the idea of receiving treatment, show her the research you have compiled regarding potential rehab centers.
 Then, encourage her to join you in doing further research so that you can find programs that may be best suited for meeting her specific and unique needs.
 Be supportive, but let her guide the process so that she can feel a sense of empowerment in making the decision to receive help.

-- Once a treatment center has been chosen, help make the process of entering treatment as uncomplicated as possible.
+- Once a treatment center has been chosen, help make the process of entering rehab as uncomplicated as possible.
 For example, assisting in taking care of logistical issues (e.g. arranging transportation, accompanying her to appointments, arranging for childcare, etc.) can help make the transition more seamless for her.

 - Once your loved one begins engaging in treatment, inquire about ways in which you can be active part of the therapeutic process, demonstrating an ongoing sense of encouragement and support.